python - what is better approach to do? -

 a shorter (more pythonic, imho) equivalent first code snippet follows:

-def getobject(ver): try: homecoming gettestobject(ver) except exceptions.objectnotfound, err: _log.info("%r not found", obj.fromtestobject(ver))
+def getobject(ver): try: homecoming gettestobject(ver) except exceptions.objectnotfound, err: _log.info("%r not found", obj.fromtestobject(ver)) this works because python functions implicitly homecoming none if command reaches end of function without encountering return (as case if exception caught).

 python design-patterns